achouchane/openai-python-desktop/README.md

 # AI Chatbot using OpenAI's GPT-3.5 Turbo

-This Python script creates a simple graphical user interface (GUI) for interacting with an AI chatbot powered by OpenAI's GPT-3.5 Turbo model or GPT-4.
+This Python script creates a simple graphical user interface (GUI) / desktop app for interacting with an AI chatbot powered by OpenAI's GPT-3.5 Turbo model or GPT-4.
 The chatbot engages in a conversation with the user through a text-based interface.

 ## Functionality